Popular Topics

 The PSA test has been called the 'male PAP test'.
 The normal range for a PSA blood test is between 0 - 4 ng/ml (nanograms per milliliter).
 A PSA level of 4 - 10 ng/ml is considered slightly elevated.
 Levels between 10 -20 ng/ml are considered moderately elevated.
 Anything about 20 ng/ml is considered highly elevated.
 Although the higher the PSA level, the higher the risk of cancer, one abnormal PSA test result does not necessarily mean it is cancer that is present, as various other factors may cause PSA levels to fluctuate.

 The PSA test is a radioimmunoassay.
 In a diagnostic laboratory, the patient's blood sample is exposed to the antibody against PSA.
 That moment the amount of antigen (PSA) can be measured.
-It should be borne in mind that a man who is undergoing hormone therapy for prostrate cancer may have a low PSA test reading during or immediately after the treatment.
+It should be borne in mind that a man who is undergoing hormone therapy for prostate cancer may have a low PSA test reading during or immediately after the treatment.
 The low level may not be a true measurement of PSA in the patient's body.
 It is essential that such patients brief the doctor who may probably advise him to wait a few months after hormone treatment before having a PSA test done.

 PSA test does not help a man with fast-growing tumors or aggressive cancer.
 It helps only in detection of small tumor and slow growing tumors which are unlikely to threaten a man's life.
 PSA test also cannot detect cancers spreading to the other parts of the body beforehand.
 There is a fear of false positives test results in PSA testing.
 Sometimes PSA level could be elevated but that does not necessarily mean cancer is present.
 A fear of false negative test result can also occur in PSA testing.
-That is the PSA test result will show negative even if prostrate cancer is actually present in the patient.
-PSA blood test is often followed by other diagnostic tests such as ultrasound, x rays and cystoscopy to determine the presence of cancer or any other problem in the prostrate.
+That is the PSA test result will show negative even if prostate cancer is actually present in the patient.
+PSA blood test is often followed by other diagnostic tests such as ultrasound, x rays and cystoscopy to determine the presence of cancer or any other problem in the prostate.

 Bibliography / Reference